JoonhaYi/Ankube/README.md

 ![alt text](https://github.com/JoonhaYi/Ankube/blob/main/images/ankube.png?raw=true)

 # How to use
-To import the card type, please download the demo deck either from GitHub or from https://ankiweb.net/shared/mine](https://ankiweb.net/shared/info/2105155613?cb=1693334141457 and open the apkg file to import it;
+To import the card type, please download the Demo.apkg and open it to import the deck to anki;
 You can delete the demo deck afterward.

 ![alt text](https://github.com/JoonhaYi/Ankube/blob/main/images/importing.png?raw=true)